section-engineering-education/engineering-education/articles/introduction-to-data-integration-in-tos/index.md

 ![The GUI of TOS](/engineering-education/introduction-to-data-integration-in-talend-open-studio/the-gui-of-tos.jpg)

 #### The Repository
-The repository displays a tree structure of all the technical items that are used in designing jobs or describing business models.
+The repository displays a tree structure of all the technical items used in designing jobs or describing business models.
 It is situated at the top left side of the GUI.
 Some of the things that can be accessed through the repository include job designs, documentation, database connections, business models, and reusable routines.
-It is simply a central store for items that are important for business modeling or job design in a project.
+It merely is a central store for items that are important for business modeling or job design in a project.

-If you want to create your first job in TOS, you should click on ‘Job Design’ in the repository section, and then ‘Create Job’.
+If you want to create your first job in TOS, you should click on ‘Job Design’ in the repository section and then ‘Create Job’.

 ![Creating A New Job](/engineering-education/introduction-to-data-integration-in-talend-open-studio/creating-a-new-job.jpg)

-This will generate a table that requires you to fill in the name of the job, purpose, and description.
+This will generate a table that requires you to fill in the job's name, purpose, and description.

 ![Adding A New Job](/engineering-education/introduction-to-data-integration-in-talend-open-studio/adding-a-new-job.jpg)